vyrnguyen/gitlet/README.md

        add and commit it first. and exit; perform this check before doing anything else.

+   - **Runtime**:

+     - Linear relative to the size of the file being checked out.
+     - Linear with respect to the total size of the files in the commit's snapshot.
+     - Constant with respect to any measure involving number of commits.
+     - Constant with respect to the number of branches.

    > [!IMPORTANT]\
    > **Differences from real git**: Real git does not clear the staging area and
    > stages the file that is checked out.
 Also, it won't do a checkout that would